MicrosoftDocs/msteams-docs/msteams-platform/graph-permissions/resource-specific-consent.md

 |Owner.Read.Group|Get this team's owners.​|

 >[!NOTE]
->Resource specific permissions are only available to Teams apps installed on the Teams client and are currently not part of the Azure Active Directory portal.
+>Resource-specific permissions are only available to Teams apps installed on the Teams client and are currently not part of the Azure Active Directory portal.

-## Enabling resource specific consent in your application
+## Enabling resource-specific consent in your application

 The steps for enabling RSC in your application are as follows: